NextGenSoftwareUK/Our-World-OASIS-API-HoloNET-HoloUnity-And-.NET-HDK/README.md

 <a name="the-universal-api-to-connect-everything-to-everything--no-more-silos-walled-gardens-"></a>
 ### The Universal API To Connect Everything To Everything (No More Silos/Walled Gardens)

-**The OASIS API is a global universal API that aims to connect everything to everything to eliminate walled gardens/silos.** There are a number of open protocols/platforms/networks that the OASIS API will support.
+**The OASIS API is a global universal API that aims to connect everything to everything to eliminate walled gardens/silos.** There are a number of open protocols/platforms/networks (such as Gab, Mastodon, Diaspora, WebFinger, SOLID, Holochain, CEPTR Pluggable Protocol, Ethereum, Fediverse, ActivityPub, XMPP & more!) that the OASIS API will support.
 The majority of these are aimed at building a truly decentralised distributed internet (Web 3.0) and this is also the aim of the OASIS API.

 <a name="protocols-platforms-networks-supported--providers-"></a>
 ### Protocols/Platforms/Networks Supported (Providers)